 About Us

-The Center for Latin American Studies (CLAS) at Stanford University is an academic community that supports research and teaching in all fields of study as they relate to Latin America and the Caribbean.
-CLAS is a U.S. Department of Education Title VI National Resource Center for Latin America committed to outreach to the scholarly community in California and the United States.
+The Center for Latin American Studies (CLAS) at Stanford University is the university’s hub for interdisciplinary research on the region.
+CLAS is a U.S. Department of Education Title VI National Resource Center committed to outreach to the scholarly community in California and the United States.

 CLAS' origins go back to the 1940s when a group of Stanford faculty developed the Hispano-American Studies Program.
 By fall of 1965, the University established the Center for Latin American Studies and it has been operating since then.

-CLAS is committed to promoting "the public welfare by exercising an influence on behalf of humanity and civilization” (Stanford University founding grant) and advancing scientific knowledge that strengthens social, economic and environmental justice, sustainability, inclusion, and democracy in our hemisphere.
+We are committed to promoting "the public welfare by exercising an influence on behalf of humanity and civilization,” per Stanford University’s founding grant.
+In particular, CLAS seeks to advance scholarly knowledge towards social, economic and environmental justice, inclusion, and democracy in Latin America.

-The Stanford Center for Latin American Studies draws on the strengths of faculty and students in Stanford University’s seven schools to promote scholarship and teaching that contributes to solving the great challenges of our region.
-The Center's academic programs encourage multidisciplinary approaches and draws on the expertise of active affiliated faculty members representing Stanford's various schools and departments.
-CLAS offers two degree programs: an Undergraduate Minor and a Master of Arts degree.
+The Stanford Center for Latin American Studies draws on the strengths of faculty and students in Stanford University’s seven schools.
+The Center's academic programs encourage multidisciplinary approaches and draw on the expertise of active affiliated faculty members representing Stanford's various departments.

 As a Latin America National Resource Center (NRC), supported by the U.S. Department of Education under the auspices of Title VI, Section 602(a) of the Higher Education Act of 1965, CLAS serves to strengthen access to and training in the major languages of Latin America, and to broaden Latin-America area studies training across all disciplines.

 CLAS is part of Stanford Global Studies in the School of Humanities and Sciences.
-The program offers two academic programs in Latin American Studies: an undergraduate minor and a master of arts degree.
+The program offers two academic programs in Latin American Studies: an Undergraduate Minor and a Master of Arts.

 Undergraduate and Graduate Degree Programs in Latin American Studies